Trade secrets from the autistic mind: How autistic people think, and what we can learn from them.

 Handicap/le handicap: there are two problems straight away.
-The first is that this is a word that in French is ONLY used in this context, so we lose the wider, benign sense, e.g. handicap in a competition or race.
+The first is that this is a word that in French is generally only used in this context, so we lose the wider, benign sense, e.g. handicap in a competition or race.
 We also lose the verbal sense of handicap, i.e., that handicap is not just a thing, but it’s something that you do or is done.
 The verb “to handicap” apparently exists in French, but I’ve never come across “je handicape” or “vous handicapez” etc.

 This is problematic enough when we use le handicap for handicap, but is even more so when we use le handicap as a translation of disability.
 After all, the whole point of the social model is that a disability is not necessarily a handicap.
 But in French, disability is by definition ALWAYS a handicap, these aren’t two separate notions.
 Further, as with handicap, we also lose the wider sense of the root word, i.e. to switch off or deactivate as in “Disable the force field Dr. Spock.”
 French actually has a word for this sense of disable: “désactiver”, but in France, someone with a disability is not désactivé, they’re handicapé.
 So we lose the sense of “disable” as something that you do, or in this case, that is done to you.
-In French, disabled (= le handicap) is something that you are, society and the environment have nothing to do with it.
+In French, disabled is something that you are, society and the environment have nothing to do with it.
 It’s true that some French disability advocates who are up to speed on the social model have started using the phrase “en situation de handicap”, which does kind of get around the problem, even if it takes 4 words to do so and still doesn’t differentiate between disability and handicap.
 However, it’s not a phrase in widespread use.
 For example, the French version of the U.N.
-Convention on Disability Rights uses le handicap/handicapé throughout. “en situation de handicap” doesn’t appear at all, even though it’s much closer to the intent of the original.
+Convention on Disability Rights uses le handicap/handicapé throughout, even though “en situation de handicap” is much closer to the intent of the original.
 (Though problems in translation are widespread in these U.N. and W.H.O. documents, to the extent that some passages are simply omitted as they’re effectively inexpressible in French.)